corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 ### Implement the state

-The next line of code you add defines the type of [`ContractState`](../../../../../platform/corda/4.8/os/api-states.html#contractstate) you implement with the `MarsVoucher` data class.
+The next line of code you add defines the type of <a href="../../../../../platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> you implement with the `MarsVoucher` data class.
 Add this line to ensure that Corda recognizes the `MarsVoucher` as a state.

 In this case, use a `LinearState` to tie the `MarsVoucher` to a `LinearID`.
 You will also need to add a `@ConstructorForDeserialization` and a `JsonRepresentable`.
 You will add the details to this `JsonRepresentable` [later](#add-the-json-representable-data-class).